rust-lang/book/second-edition/src/ch11-03-test-organization.md

 <span class="caption">Listing 11-12: Testing a private function</span>

-Note that the `internal_adder` function is not marked as `pub`, but because tests are just Rust code and the `tests` module is just another module, we can import and call `internal_adder` in a test just fine.
+Note that the `internal_adder` function is not marked as `pub`, but because tests are just Rust code and the `tests` module is just another module, you can import and call `internal_adder` in a test just fine.
 If you don’t think private functions should be tested, there’s nothing in Rust that will compel you to do so.